-It’s hard raise the prospect of Pennsylvania hiking without raising the subject of rocks.
-The legend of how the trail ravages knees, feet and boots is shared up and down the trail and throughout the blogosphere.
+It’s hard to raise the prospect of Pennsylvania hiking without raising the subject of rocks.
+The legend of how the trail ravages knees, feet, and boots is shared up and down the trail and throughout the blogosphere.

 Maybe it’s because I’m from New England, where rocks are almost always factored into a hike, but I’ve never understood the vitriolic banter about Pennsylvania rocks.
 To me, complaining about the rocks on a mountain trail would be like going sailing and complaining about the existence of water.
 Nonetheless, the rocks can and do slow your pace and need to be factored in.

 The AT is generally routed across long ridge tops with gorgeous views of the valleys, farms, and ridges beyond.

 The Pinnacle – Every spring and fall, hundreds of thousands of birds ride the thermals of Pennsylvania on their annual migrations, including bald eagles, peregrine falcons and at least eight varieties of hawks.

 One of the most spectacular roosts to view them from is a 1,635’ granite slab known as The Pinnacle.
 It’s a popular day hike with approaches from both sides of the ridge.